AMOKSIKLAV 125mg/31.25mg/5ml 100ml susp

 - skin rash

-- inflammation of the blood vessels ( vasculitis ), which can be seen as raised red or purple spots on the skin, but can also affect other parts of the body
+- inflammation of the blood vessels ( vasculitis ), which may appear as raised red or purple spots on the skin, but can also affect other parts of the body

 - swelling, sometimes of the face or mouth (angioedema), causing difficulty breathing